Examples for Cordova

 • joinConf - joining a conference by its ID.

-The example demonstrates how to add your own custom buttons and open your window on top of the conference window.
+The example demonstrates how you can add your own custom buttons and open your window on top of the conference window.

-The general section duplicates the functionality of Example 1:
+The general part duplicates the functionality of Example 1:

 • authorization and deauthorization;

-• Processing of main events and client status tracking.
+• Handling of key events and client status monitoring.

-The example demonstrates adding a custom button and displaying a separate window over the conference window.
-The addExtraButton function takes the name of the custom button, and then in the onExtraButtonPressed event handler, the showAlertPage function is called to display a new window over the conference window - Activity for Android, UIViewController for iOS.
-In this case, these windows are created and configured directly in the SDK plugin: for Android, it's the DialogActivity class, and for iOS, it's the DialogViewController class.
+The example demonstrates adding a custom button and displaying a separate window on top of the conference window.
+The addExtraButton function is passed the name of the custom button, and then in the onExtraButtonPressed event handler, the showAlertPage function is called, displaying a new window on top of the conference window - Activity for Android and UIViewController for iOS.
+In this case, these windows are created and configured directly in the SDK plugin: for Android, it is the DialogActivity class, and for iOS, it is the DialogViewController class.
 These classes can be edited.

-A single-page application where all the main features of TrueConf Mobile SDK are implemented:
+A single-page application implementing the main features of TrueConf Mobile SDK:

 1. Initialization and connection to the server.

-3. Connecting to the server, logging in as a user, and logging out are performed by clicking the corresponding buttons.
+3. Connect to the server, log in as a user, and log out by pressing the corresponding buttons.

-4. Sending a message to another user by their TrueConf ID.
+4. Sending a message to another user via their TrueConf ID.

 5. Ability to receive incoming video calls and invitations to group conferences.